synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

   - [ ] Stream data from a virtual channel.
   - [ ] Stream data from a persisted channel.
   - [ ] Pause and resume scrolling using the streaming icon in the top right.
-  - [ ] Switch the logging channel and see data switch.
+  - [ ] Switch the logging channel and observe data switching.
   - [ ] Preserve log data from a virtual channel in the buffer.
   - [ ] Copy a link to a log.
 - **Resources Toolbar**